Allied (film): Costume design

 Designer and frequent Zemeckis collaborator Joanna Johnston provided the costume design on the film, and was given free rein by Zemeckis on the designs.
 Due to the quick process of the pre-production, little more than two weeks were available to Johnston for research.
 She described in an interview that she sought to give the costumes a polished, glossy look.
 For influence, Johnston paid visits to the Imperial War Museum in London, a practice she had also done when working on other war set films such as Saving Private Ryan, Valkyrie and War Horse; looked at the wardrobes of Golden Age actresses Lauren Bacall, Barbara Stanwyck and Katharine Hepburn, as well as the wardrobes utilized in the films Casablanca and Now, Voyager.
 Johnston shaped the style of the costumes around the characters, and particular focus was on Marianne, whose clothing altered with the development of the plot.
 "I wanted her to look very assured in the first part of the film, in Casablanca.", said Johnston, "I looked at a lot of French style and fashion plates from the time, and I made her look very clean and graphic.
 When she goes to London, she takes on a mantle of being a mother and wife, so I put her in warmer tones.
 But you never really know who she is."

 All of the outfits in the film were custom-made for the cast.
 The silver cross, worn by Brad Pitt in the film, was also custom-made by London-based jeweller Stephen Einhorn.
 Several versions of the costumes were made, with eight versions of a long green dress worn by Cotillard in the film being specifically noted.

+Music

+The film was scored by Zemeckis' regular collaborator Alan Silvestri in their 16th film together, ever since their collaboration with Romancing the Stone (1984).
+The album consisted 13 tracks from Silvestri's score released by Sony Classical Records on November 11, 2016.

+Silvestri recorded the score at the Abbey Road Studios in London, after filming was wrapped.
+He did not allude to the period in the score, as "it was not an action score on any level" and while the film is about war, he did not need to play this as a World War II film.
+He augmented the 80-piece orchestra with electronic music throughout the film and reflected the period through newly recorded versions of 1940s classical songs played with gusto by London big bands.